Better cope with grief

 Other resources

-Local public health services (CISSS ou CIUSSS, CLSC, your doctor, your pharmacist)
+Help is also available through local public health services (CISSS ou CIUSSS, CLSC, your doctor, your pharmacist) or through the following resources.

 Telephone (24/7)